L8 ACOP Legionella Risk Assessment & Independent Audits

 x) Management Records, Schematics & Control Procedures

-We utilise guidance from L8 and several relevant documents relating to the control of Legionella, in our assessment & subsequent recommendations.
+We utilise guidance from L8 /HSG274 Parts 1-3 / BS8580 and several relevant documents relating to the control of Legionella, in our assessment & subsequent recommendations.

 Schematics are frequently not available or not suitable, we can provide a schematics drawing service ideally undertaken during the assessment or available as a stand alone service.

-We frequently find that systems which appear to be satisfactory and in accordance with L8 can still have hygiene problems.
-It is for this reason that we strongly recommend sampling to compliment the physical data obtained during the assessment.
+We frequently find that systems which appear to be satisfactory and in accordance with HSG 274 can still have hygiene problems.
+It is for this reason that we strongly recommend bacterial [Total Viable Count (TVC) and Legionella] sampling to compliment the physical data obtained during the assessment.

-To obtain full benefit from a Risk Assessment it is important that our staff are assisted to access all parts of the system during our visit and that your site records are available.
+To obtain full benefit from a Risk Assessment it is important that our staff are assisted to access all parts of the system during our visit and that your site records, schematics and asbestos register are available.

-Responsibility for compliance following the Risk Assessment remains with the Responsible Person who needs to review it, implement recommendation and undertake routine preventative procedures.
-Risk Assessments are required to be reviewed normally after two years but they should also be updated if there are significant system or other changes.
+Responsibility for compliance following the Risk Assessment remains with the Responsible Competent Person who needs to review it, implement recommendation and undertake routine preventative procedures.
+Risk Assessments are recommended to be reviewed normally after two years but they should also be updated if there are significant system or other changes.